JoBaumert/Probabilistic_Crop_Mapping_EU/README.md

 ![grafik](https://github.com/JoBaumert/Project-1-Code/assets/59195892/47eee8ca-5ff1-4134-b522-13f4954aad95)

 ### instructions for the download of alternative slope and elevation data
-the slope and the elevation datasets used in the paper apparently are no longer maintained and available for download from the
+the slope and the elevation datasets used in the paper apparently are no longer maintained and available for download.
+We have therefore generated a script ("load_alternative_DEM_data.py") that allows to download an alternative digital elevation map (DEM) from google earth engine in the spatial resolution and crs required.
+In order for this script to work you need a google account to be able to use google earth engine and google drive (the output files will be saved in your google drive).
+Before running the python script you need to specify the country for which you would like to get the DEM data.
+The output will be saved to your google drive.
+In case of questions regarding the DEM input data don't hesitate to contact us.

 ## Step 3: Running the Python code
 The following table indicates which python files require which input data and which output files are created by them.
 The table should give the user a better understanding of how the files are related.
 The order in which they are run is specified below.